“To truly laugh, you must be able to

 Apr 17, 2024

-Recently completed filming major guest star role opposite Taylor Kitsch on the upcoming Amazon Prime's "The Terminal List: Dark Wolf," directed by 2024 Emmy Award-Winner Fred E. Toye, produced by David DiGilio, Chris Pratt and Antoine Fuqua, along with a cast including Chris Pratt, Tom Hopper, Luke Hemsworth, and Dar Salim.
+Starred as "Daran Amiri" opposite Taylor Kitsch and Chris Pratt on Amazon Prime's "The Terminal List: Dark Wolf."
+Directed by 2024 Emmy Award-Winner Fred E. Toye, produced by David DiGilio, Chris Pratt and Antoine Fuqua, along with a cast including Tom Hopper, Luke Hemsworth, and Dar Salim.

 Apr 11, 2024